-The Mackinac County 911 Coordinator is responsible for the implementation, management and operation of the Mackinac County 911 Final Plan.
-The Coordinator is under the immediate direction of the Mackinac County 911 District Board and overall direction of the Board of Commissioners.
+The Mackinac County 911 Coordinator is responsible for the implementation, management, and operation of the Mackinac County 911 Final Plan.
+The Coordinator is under the immediate direction of the Mackinac County 911 District Board and the overall direction of the Board of Commissioners.
 This 911 Coordinator is also responsible for all administrative functions of the 911 program including budget and management of resources.

 Bryce Tracy, 911 Coordinator

 Fax: (906) 643-7964